koendv/prusa-slicer-raspberrypi/README.md

-# Prusa-slicer for Raspberry Pi 4
+# Prusa-slicer for 64-bit Raspberry Pi 4
 ![screenshot](screenshot.jpg  "Russian Pokemon dolls")

-Build notes for Prusa-slicer, compiled for raspberry pi 4 running 2019-09-26-raspbian-buster.
+Build notes for Prusa-slicer, compiled for raspberry pi 4 running 2020-08-20-raspios-buster-arm64.
 Prusa-slicer is a tool for 3d printing.

-*This project is no longer needed, you can download [appimages for Prusa-Slicer on raspberry](https://github.com/davidk/PrusaSlicer-ARM.AppImage) instead.*
+*This is a binary for 64-bit raspberry pi os.
+If you are running 32-bit raspberry pi os, you can download [32-bit appimages for Prusa-Slicer on raspberry](https://github.com/davidk/PrusaSlicer-ARM.AppImage) instead.*

 ## Installation
 To install prusa-slicer in /usr/bin/prusa-slicer, download the [Debian binary package](https://github.com/koendv/prusa-slicer-raspberrypi/releases/) and install using
 ```
 cd ~/Downloads
 sudo apt-get update
-sudo apt install ./prusa-slicer_2.1.1_armhf.deb
+sudo dpkg -i ./libcgal-dev_5.1-1_arm64.deb
+sudo dpkg -i ./prusa-slicer_2.3.0-alpha3_arm64.deb
 ```
 To remove:
 ```
 sudo dpkg -r prusa-slicer
+sudo dpkg -r libcgal-dev
 ```
 The remainder of this document details how to build prusa-slicer on raspbian.
 ## Build Notes